 - Blinded by bright lights

 Take a long look at that list.
-There are so many factors that could contribute to a motorist endangering a responder that our guard should never be down.
+There are so many factors that could contribute to a motorist endangering a responder that we should always be on high alert.

 Protecting Your Operating Position

 The best thing a crew can do is put themselves in a defensive position by using vehicles to block the roadway.
-This may not be a popular solution as police officers have an obligation to keep traffic flowing and, in some respects, keeping traffic flowing can improve safety and reduce the likelihood of a secondary incident upstream.
+This may not be a popular solution if a police officers has an ambition to keep traffic flowing.
+In their defense, keeping traffic flowing may improve safety and reduce the likelihood of a secondary incident upstream.
 However, the safety of responders should never take secondary priority to keeping traffic flowing.

 Blocking May Not be Enough

-Even when a large apparatus with active warning lights are blocking a scene, civilian vehicles can still strike the apparatus and endanger the responders.
+Even when a large apparatus with active warning lights are blocking a scene, civilian vehicles can still strike the apparatus and endanger responders.
 It is important to keep in mind that until traffic has been stopped upstream, responders are vulnerable.

 The highest and often most complex part of situational awareness development is being able to predict the future.
 When you look at the list of potential contributing factors above, the potential for a highway incident becomes highly probable.
 Be mindful and vigilant when you are on the roadway.
 At any given time there are drivers… many drivers… affected by the list of contributors that result in responder-victim roadway accidents.